jvalue/jayvee/rfc/0016-block-instantiation-syntax/0016-block-instantiation-syntax.md

     anonymousBlock3["anonymous"]
 end

-BuiltInBlocktype -."is subtype of".-> Blocktype CompositeBlocktype -."is subtype of".-> Blocktype
+BuiltInBlocktype --"subtype of"--> Blocktype CompositeBlocktype --"subtype of"--> Blocktype

-CarsPipeline --"instance of"--> Pipeline
+CarsPipeline -."instance of".-> Pipeline
-CSVExtractor --"instance of"--> CompositeBlocktype TableInterpreter --"instance of"--> BuiltInBlocktype SQLiteLoader --"instance of"--> BuiltInBlocktype CarsCSVExtractor --"instance of"--> Block CarsTableInterpreter --"instance of"--> Block CarsLoader --"instance of"--> Block
+CSVExtractor -."instance of".-> CompositeBlocktype TableInterpreter -."instance of".-> BuiltInBlocktype SQLiteLoader -."instance of".-> BuiltInBlocktype CarsCSVExtractor -."instance of".-> Block CarsTableInterpreter -."instance of".-> Block CarsLoader -."instance of".-> Block

-CarsCSVExtractor -."oftype".-> CSVExtractor
+CarsCSVExtractor --"oftype"--> CSVExtractor
-CarsTableInterpreter -."oftype".-> TableInterpreter
+CarsTableInterpreter --"oftype"--> TableInterpreter
-CarsLoader -."oftype".-> SQLiteLoader
+CarsLoader --"oftype"--> SQLiteLoader

-anonymousPipeline1 --"instance of"--> CarsPipeline
+anonymousPipeline1 -."instance of".-> CarsPipeline

-anonymousBlock1 --"instance of"--> CarsCSVExtractor anonymousBlock2 --"instance of"--> CarsTableInterpreter anonymousBlock3 --"instance of"--> CarsLoader
+anonymousBlock1 -."instance of".-> CarsCSVExtractor anonymousBlock2 -."instance of".-> CarsTableInterpreter anonymousBlock3 -."instance of".-> CarsLoader
 ```

 ##### As diagram excluding M2 level/instance of relationships